dustinvanstee/aicoc-ai-immersion/ORNL/README.md

 If all goes well after this process, you can start you conda environment by running<br> `conda activate wmlce17-ornl`

 We will be using this environment to submit batch jobs to the cluster.

+## Running Jupyter Notebook
+This step is not required for the lab but mainly informational.
+Note you should not be running anything on login nodes that require heavy compute or GPU as this is a highly shared resource.
+This is mainly for viewing or light debug/testing.
+___
+To view a jupyter notebook from the login node you need two terminals In terminal 1
+1. login to summit
+2. activate conda environment (as shown above)
+3. launch jupyter notebook or jupyter lab jupyter notebook --no-browser --ip=\`hostname -f\` --port=[PORT]

+In terminal 2
+1. forward ssh ports from login node to your laptop ssh -N -L XXXX:loginYY.summit.olcf.ornl.gov:XXXX  userid@summit.olcf.ornl.gov